jakub-jarzabek/multisig-monorepo/README.md

 ## Description

 Implementation of Multisignature Wallet for solana blockchain.
-With future multichain impelmentation planned.
-##Preview
+Multichain variation with evm compatibility is available on `dev branch`, multichain version might be unstable atm.

 ## Preview

-Live Preview is available at [Live Preview](https://multisig-monorepo.vercel.app 'Live Preview')
+Live Preview is available at (Contract deployed on Devnet) [Live Preview](https://multisig-monorepo.vercel.app 'Live Preview')

 ### Wallet Account Selection